 The project will not impact on- or off-site wetlands.
 This project does not involve new construction, so a visual wetlands survey was not conducted.
-The project site is 272ft away from the nearest wetland as seen in ArcGIS (see attached wetlands map).
-Photos taken on site (see attached) show that the project area is substantially developed and no wetland characteristics are evident.
 The project is in compliance with Executive Order 11990.

-PR-SBF-01223 Wetlands(1).pdf
+PR-SBF-03878-E Wetlands(1).pdf